 Do: Umpire abuse is never okay.
-Not only does it give your son a built in excuse for failure, but coaches also want players who respect others.
+Not only does it give your son a built-in excuse for failure, but coaches also want players who respect others.
 They’ll likely assume if you don’t respect others, your son won’t either.
 Instead, talk to your son about things in his control that he could have done to potentially change outcomes often associated with poor calls.
 If he struck out on a 2-2 pitch, was there a better approach he could have had on his 2-1 swing-and-miss?
 Talk to him about staying in control of his emotions in the face of adversity.
-Things like, “Great job of keeping your composure on the called strike in the other batters box” are much more helpful than, “That umpire really ruined your at bat with that called third strike in the others batters box.”
+Things like, “Great job of keeping your composure on the called strike in the other batter’s box” are much more helpful than, “That umpire really ruined your at bat with that called third strike in the other batter’s box.”
 Things like that can really help your son learn to control what he can control, and control his reaction to what he can’t.
 Finger pointing at the umpire is an excuse college coaches don’t want to hear.

 Don’t: Carry your son’s equipment

 Do: This may seem like a small thing, but it’s not.
 Your son should carry his equipment himself.
 You may see a parent helping his son as a loving gesture, but a college coach sees a player who is pampered or coddled.
 It’s a big red flag.
 If your son can’t shoulder all his equipment, college coaches will doubt he can shoulder the work of being a college baseball player.

 Don’t: Bring food or drinks to the dugout during the game or warm-ups